-Our space has been newly built and is specifically designed to be warm and inviting and engaging to support the learning and development needs of our children.
+Our space has been specifically designed to be warm and inviting and engaging to support the learning and development needs of our children.
 The space is split into two halves by our new internal staircase, the rear of the space we have a home corner where the children can demonstrate through play their knowledge of family life and build relationships with peers, and a flexible indoor physical play area, for those children who are exploring how their bodies work and using large motor skills such as climbing, balancing and jumping.
-We have also create quiet explorative zones, where children can explore shape, colour, ict and fine motor skills, as well as a sensory den area and a snuggley book corner.
+We have also create quiet exploration zones, where children can explore shape, colour, ICT and fine motor skills, as well as a sensory den area and a snuggley book corner.

 We encourage our children to be independent in their skills and confident in accessing activities and in challenging themselves to try new skills.
 We have a special in room kitchenette with low level surfaces so that children can freely access cooking activities and prepare and self-serve their snacks.